chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 This topic explains the steps required to create your own test result parser.
 The examples in this topic assume a Python-based parser, which is considered the prefered way of creating new test result parsers.
 Some knowlegde on XL TestView's [key concepts](/xl-testview/concept/key-concepts.html) and [architecture](/xl-testview/concept/understanding-the-architecture.html) are required to understand this topic.

-{% comment %} TODO: Insert plug here for possible cooperation with XebiaLabs to sell support? (like, we can help you with building a plugin for X money?) {% endcomment %}

 ## General approach

 The general approach to creating a custom test parser is: